-The appointment, review, and reappointment of all compensated associated faculty is decided by the department chair in consultation with the Human Sciences Department Faculty Advisory Board.
+The appointment, review, and reappointment of all compensated associated faculty are decided by the department chair in consultation with the Human Sciences Chair's Council.

 Appointment of uncompensated adjunct or visiting faculty may be proposed by any faculty member in the department.
 The proposal is considered at a faculty meeting and if approved by the faculty (a simple majority), the department chair extends an offer.